You show up. Every single day.

 What Actually Helps

-The good news is that anxiety responds well to treatment — and you don’t have to be in crisis to benefit from therapy.
+The good news is that anxiety responds really well to treatment, and you don’t have to be in crisis to benefit from therapy.

-In fact, the women who tend to make the most meaningful progress are often those who come to therapy before things fall apart.
-They’re the ones who recognize that something isn’t working, even if they can’t quite name it yet.
+The women who make the most meaningful progress are often the ones who come in before things completely fall apart.
+They know something isn’t working, even if they can’t name it.
+That instinct is worth trusting.

 You Don’t Have to Keep Pushing Through

-If you’ve read this far, something here probably resonated.
+If you’ve read this far, something here hit.

 You deserve more than just getting through your days.

 Therapy is a space where you don’t have to hold it all together.
-Where you can finally say what’s really going on — and start to figure out what you actually need.
+Where you can say what’s actually going on and start figuring out what you need.